tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   reassemble datagrams, there is no PMTU limitation.
 However, the upper layer protocol MUST NOT write any record that exceeds the maximum record size of 2^14 bytes.

+Note that DTLS does not defend against spoofed ICMP messages;
+implementations SHOULD ignore any such messages that indicate PMTUs below the IPv4 and IPv6 minimums of 576 and 1280 bytes respectively

 The DTLS record layer SHOULD allow the upper layer protocol to discover the amount of record expansion expected by the DTLS